ashleyyytjh/IS216-frontend/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

-> **Example Template:**
+> - *Nicholas:* Learned to build reusable Vue components and manage state effectively.
-> - *Alice:* Learned to build reusable Vue components and manage state effectively.
+> - *Ashley:* Learned to build reusable Vue components and manage state effectively.
-> - *Ben:* Gained experience connecting frontend and backend APIs.
+> - *Ashwin:* Gained experience connecting frontend and backend APIs.
-> - *Chloe:* Improved UI/UX design workflow and collaboration using Figma.
+> - *Darren:* Improved UI/UX design workflow and collaboration using Figma.
+> - *Dylan:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
-> - *David:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
+> - *Joel:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

 As a team, reflect on:
 - Key takeaways from working with real-world frameworks